smturzo/IMMS/README.md

 - The file rgs\_with\_reduced\_ccs\_data\_and\_of\_native is a comma separated file containg the radius of gyration for all the models predicted with IM for the 60 proteins in the Ideal dataset when the CCS was not reduced (0), and when it was reduced by 2%, 5%, 10%, 20%, and 30%.
 It also contains the radius of gyration for the native crstal structures\.

 ## **Paper\_Figures**
 - This directory has the all the python scripts to regenerate Figures 2-6 and Figures S1-S3 in their appropriate directory\.
+	- figure2.py : This script will re-generate Fig 2a, 2b, 2c, 2d in the directory FIG2.
+		- The FIG2 directory has the files :
+			- impact_parcs_ccs_time.csv : This file contains CCS and Timing data of PARCS and IMPACT\.
+			- parcs_pred_exp_ccs.csv : This file contains predicted CCS from PARCS and experimental CCS for proteins in the experimental dataset\.
+			- std_dev_ccsparcs_randrot.csv : This file contains the average standard deviation data from varying random rotations for the PARCS evaluation dataset\.
 - Furthermore this directory has the directory Exp\_Score\_File\_Pnear\_Results and Ideal\_Score\_File\_Pnear\_Results\.
 	- These two folders contain all raw data from structure prediction results for both the experimental and ideal dataset\.
 	- These two folders also contains the RG scores from the proxy score functions for both the experimental and ideal dataset\.